 For lunch you have a number of street vendors to choose from selling gourmet burgers, curry, paella and more.
 If you fancy a mid-afternoon beer there are a number of good quality pubs in the near vicinity with fantastic quality beers to choose from.

 Now you see why I choose to abstain from chocolate for at least a week before each festival.
 It’s not hard to see why as Ramsbottom Chocolate Festival is a chocoholic’s idea of heaven, it certainly is mine.
 I like to be free of chocolate for a while so that I can fully appreciate its taste when the festival arrives and more importantly, so I can physically fit more in!
 The idea might sound silly but it really works.
-This year I’ve also abstained from coffee for a week, mainly because I’m a student and I’ve drank way too much during term time and need to cut back but also because that first cup on Sunday will taste all the better for it.
+This year I’ve also abstained from coffee for a week, mainly because I’ve drank way too much during term time and need to cut back but also because that first cup on Sunday will taste all the better for it.

 With the indulgent treats, coffees, beers and hot foods on offer, this weekend certainly promises to be a good one.